-Each participant s account is credited with the participant s contributions and allocations of (a) the Company s contributions and (b) Plan earnings, and is charged administrative expenses, as appropriate.
+Each participant s account is credited with the participant s contributions and allocations of (a) the Company s contributions and (b) Plan earnings, and is charged with an allocation of administrative expenses.
 Plan earnings are allocated based on the participant s share of net earnings or losses of their respective elected investment options.
-Allocations of administrative expenses are based on participant s account balances, as defined.
+Allocations of administrative expenses are based on the participant s account balances, as defined.
 Forfeited balances of terminated participants nonvested accounts are used to reduce future Company contributions.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant s vested account.